-- 1. To elect two Class I directors to our board of directors ("Board of Directors or "Board"), each to serve until the 2026 annual meeting of stockholders and until his successor has been duly elected and qualified, or until his earlier death, resignation or removal; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
+- 1. To elect one Class II director to our board of directors ("Board of Directors" or "Board"), to serve until the 2027 annual meeting of stockholders and until her successor has been duly elected and qualified, or until her earlier death, resignation or removal; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3.
 To approve, on a non-binding advisory basis, the compensation of the Company's named executive officers, or Say-on-Pay; and - 4.
 To transact any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

-Only SpringWorks' stockholders of record at the close of business on March 30, 2023 will be entitled to vote at the Annual Meeting and any adjournment or postponement thereof.
+Only SpringWorks' stockholders of record at the close of business on March 25, 2024 will be entitled to vote at the Annual Meeting and any adjournment or postponement thereof.